Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 HDRP supports cubemap and planar GPU Reflection Probes to help you produce realistic reflections in your Scene in real time.
 For more information, see the [introduction to Reflection Probes](Reflection-Probes-Intro.html)

+### Screen-space reflection and refraction

+HDRP provides a screen-space solution for reflection and refraction.
+It uses the depth and color buffer of the screen to help simulate the path that light travels to the Camera and thus calculate accurate reflection and refraction.
+For more information, see the [screen-space reflection](Reflection-in-HDRP.html#ScreenSPaceReflection) and [screen-space refraction](Refraction-in-HDRP.html#ScreenSpaceRefraction) documentation.

 ### Emission

 ![](Images/HDRPFeatures-Emission.png)